V antiquus had elongated limbs, like modern

 flying mammals, and its skeleton suggested the presence of a stiff

 tail, which would have acted as a rudder in flight.
 The researchers

-This new find places the V. antiquus as the
+This new find placed V antiquus as the

-earliest

-known flying mammal.
+earliest-known flying mammal.
 Dr Jin Meng, an author on the paper

 and palaeontologist at the American Museum of Natural History, said

-to about 150 million years ago, this could mean mammals
+to about 150 million years ago, this could have meant that mammals

 flirted with air travel before birds.

-The earliest record of a bat, capable of
+The earliest record of a bat which was capable of

-controlled flight,

-dates to about 51 million years ago; while, before this
+controlled flight dates to about 51 million years ago.
+Before this

-discovery, the earliest known gliding mammal was a rodent that lived 30 million
+discovery, the earliest-known gliding mammal was a rodent which lived

-The researchers believe the gaps in the fossil records for flying mammals are because the creatures delicate flying features
+The researchers believed the then-gaps in the fossil

+record for flying mammals were present because the creatures' delicate

-Dr Meng said: "This new evidence of gliding flight in early mammals is giving us a dramatically new picture of many of the animals
+fact that this new evidence of gliding flight in early mammals was

+providing them with a dramatically new picture of many of the animals